benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 ## Tools for running an online conference in 2020

 This post isn't about the success (or otherwise) of ACMC2020 as an inclusive, affirming computer music conference.
-I care about that a lot---and that post is in the works, but this isn't it.
+I care about that a lot, and that post is in the works, but this isn't it.

 Instead, this post is a list of all the tools that we chose to use to put it all